Afraid to Start: Why ERP Can Feel Impossible at First

 This article is part of an ongoing series based on my MSc research into why people struggle to engage with ERP (Exposure and Response Prevention) — the gold-standard therapy for OCD.
 The research analysed over 100 interviews from The OCD Stories podcast to explore the real challenges people face in starting, sticking with, or completing ERP.

-ERP is widely recognised as the most effective treatment for OCD.
-For many, it’s life-changing.
+ERP is widely recognised as the most effective treatment for OCD — and for many, it’s life-changing.

-But that doesn’t mean it’s easy.
-In fact, one of the clearest patterns from my research was this: many people never make it past the starting line.
+But that doesn’t make it easy.
+One of the clearest patterns from my research was how often people never made it past the starting line.
+The idea of deliberately facing your worst fears can feel impossible, especially when those fears already dominate daily life.

 Why This Happens

-If you’ve ever felt terrified to even start ERP, you’re far from alone.
-Many people describe it as an inner tug-of-war: part of you desperately wants to get better, but another part is overwhelmed by fear about what treatment might involve.
+If you’ve ever felt terrified to even start ERP, you’re not alone.
+Many people describe it as an internal conflict: part of you wants recovery, but another part fears what treatment might involve.

-Research shows this fear isn’t just you.
-In one UK study, people who had been through several failed attempts at CBT said that therapy often felt invalidating or too rigid, leaving them doubting whether they could trust the process (Millar et al., 2020).
-Others said the hardest part wasn’t even doing the exposures — it was working up the courage to disclose their symptoms in the first place, or to believe that the therapy would actually help (Marsden et al., 2018).
+Research supports this experience.
+In one UK study, people who had been through several failed attempts at CBT said therapy often felt invalidating or too rigid, leaving them unsure whether they could trust the process (Millar et al., 2020).
+Others said the hardest part wasn’t doing exposures, but finding the courage to disclose their symptoms or believe therapy could truly help (Marsden et al., 2018).

-It’s also worth remembering that ERP has what researchers have called a “public relations problem.”
-In a recent study, nearly half of participants had never heard of ERP, and those who were shown examples of exposures often rated them as dangerous, traumatising, and unethical — especially when they involved contamination, harm, or taboo thoughts (Johnson et al., 2025).
-Most even said the fictional client should find a new therapist.
-This matters because these are the same messages people often hear from family, friends, or social media before ever setting foot in therapy — reinforcing the sense that ERP is too extreme or unsafe.
+ERP also faces what some researchers have called a “public relations problem.”
+In a recent study, nearly half of participants had never heard of ERP — and those who were shown examples often rated it as dangerous, traumatising, or unethical, particularly when it involved contamination, harm, or taboo fears (Johnson et al., 2025).
+These same ideas frequently appear in conversations with family, friends, or online communities, reinforcing the sense that ERP is extreme or unsafe.

-So the big takeaway across all these studies?
-Fear, shame, and doubt at the beginning are normal — and they are shaped by more than just your personal anxiety.
-They’re reinforced by cultural messages, misconceptions about ERP, and sometimes even by well-meaning friends and family.
-Struggling to engage doesn’t mean you’re weak.
-It usually means the way therapy was introduced or supported didn’t quite meet you where you were.
-With the right relationship, explanation, and step-by-step pacing, ERP can shift from feeling impossible to being something you can gradually lean into.
+The takeaway across these studies is clear: fear and doubt at the beginning are common — and they’re shaped by more than personal anxiety.
+Cultural narratives, misconceptions about ERP, and even well-meaning advice can make treatment feel out of reach.
+Struggling to begin doesn’t mean weakness; it often means the way ERP was introduced or supported didn’t yet match your readiness.
+With the right relationship, clear explanations, and gradual pacing, ERP can shift from something to fear into something you can approach step by step.

 What Can Help

-Here are some things that can really help:
+Here are some things that might help in therapy:

-ERP works best when it’s grounded in your life — your fears, values, and the patterns OCD follows.
-Recent research highlights that when therapists integrate your unique context — your triggers, beliefs, family, and community — ERP becomes more relevant, equitable, and engaging (Becker-Haimes & Sanchez, 2024; Pinciotti et al., 2024).
-This isn’t about delaying treatment — it’s about making sure you know why each exposure matters.
-When ERP is linked to what OCD has been stealing from you, it stops feeling like a random set of challenges and starts feeling like a path back to freedom.
+ERP works best when it’s tailored to your life — your fears, values, and the patterns OCD follows.
+Studies show that when therapists connect the work to each person’s unique context — including their beliefs, family, and community — ERP becomes more relevant, equitable, and effective (Becker-Haimes & Sanchez, 2024; Pinciotti et al., 2024).
+Linking exposures to what OCD has been taking from you helps transform them from random challenges into steps toward freedom.

 Around a quarter of people with OCD refuse ERP at the outset (Maltby & Tolin, 2005).
-Research suggests this is often less about doubting ERP’s effectiveness, and more about the fear of beginning such an intense treatment.
-Seeing what ERP will look like — a gradual, step-by-step plan rather than a sudden plunge — can make it far less intimidating.
+This hesitation is often less about doubt in ERP’s effectiveness and more about fear of what it involves.
+Seeing what the journey might look like — through a shared hierarchy or a sample plan — helps replace uncertainty with clarity and trust.

 Key Takeaway

-Being afraid to start ERP doesn’t mean you’re failing — it means you’re standing at the edge of something important.
-With the right support and pacing, that first step becomes possible — and every step you take after that builds courage and freedom.
+Feeling afraid to start ERP doesn’t mean you’re not ready — it means you’re standing at the beginning of something that matters.
+With clarity, collaboration, and pacing that respects where you are, those first steps become possible.
+Each small move forward builds courage — and with time, that courage becomes confidence.

 References